abursavich/prometheus/discovery/README.md

 	// NewDiscoverer returns a Discoverer for the Config
 	// with the given DiscovererOptions.
 	NewDiscoverer(DiscovererOptions) (Discoverer, error)

-	// SetOptions applies the ConfigOptions to the Config.
-	SetOptions(ConfigOptions)
-}

-type ConfigOptions struct {
-	// Directory may be used to resolve relative file paths
-	// in the config (e.g. TLS certificates).
-	Directory string
 }

 type DiscovererOptions struct {